AerrowV/trip-planner-mock-exam-fall2024/README.md

 ### JSON error responses
 - When trying to get or delete a trip by ID and it doesn’t exist, a structured JSON error is returned.
-- This is handled using `ApiException`.
+- This is handled using `ApiRuntimeException`.

 **Examples:**
 ```json